 10 ways to improve customer experience and happiness

+When you hear the words “customer experience,” what comes to mind?
 Is it a friendly customer service rep?
 Is it an easy-to-navigate website?
-Or how about free shipping or returns?
+What about free shipping or returns?

-But as technology kept improving, markets grew increasingly saturated.
+The ways you keep your customers happy have changed in the last 20 years: As technology kept improving, markets grew increasingly saturated.
 There were tons of businesses doing the same thing.
 Online retail shopping blew up.
 Online grocers were putting a strain on brick-and-mortar markets.
 Hundreds of companies even started delivering meal kits right to your doorstep.

 Think about the companies you love doing business with.
 What are they?
 And what do you enjoy about them?